-The Californian winery "Charles Krug - Peter Mondavi Family" in St. Helena in Napa Valley is today (as the second part of the name said) in the possession of the family Peter Mondavi.
-It was built in 1861 by the German-born Charles jug (1825-1892).
-After his death in 1892 James Moffitt took over prohibition and sold it in 1943 to Cesare Mondavi (1883-1959).
-After their demise, there were constant conflicts between the two sons Robert Gerald (1913-2008) and Peter Rudolph (1914-2016), which also escalated to fisticuffs.
-Robert separated from the family and founded his own winery in Oakville in 1966 (see the family history in detail below) Mondavi ).
+The California winery "Charles Krug - Peter Mondavi Family" in St. Helena im Napa Valley is owned today (as the second part of the name says) by the Peter Mondavi family.
+It was built in 1861 by Charles of German origin jug (1825-1892) founded.
+After his death it was taken over by James Moffitt in 1892, who led it through the prohibition and then sold Cesare Mondavi (1883-1959) in 1943.
+After his death, there were constant conflicts between the two sons Robert Gerald (1913-2008) and Peter Rudolph (1914-2016), which also escalated into violent acts.
+Robert separated from the family and founded his own winery in Oakville in 1966 (see the family history in detail below Mondavi ).

-The Charles Krug Winery was initially led by Cesare's widow Rosa, who then gave the lead to Peter Rudolph Mondavi.
-This was in many ways a pioneer of innovative innovations.
-Among other things, at the varietals (Varietal wines), in the cold fermentation of white wines, in cold sterile filtration, in the fermentation in small French oak barrels, by in 1949 for the first time published winery newsletters "Bottles & Bins", and from the year 1951 annual tastings.
+The Charles Krug Winery was initially managed by Cesares widow Rosa, who then handed the management over to Peter Rudolph Mondavi.
+In many respects, this was a pioneer for innovative innovations.
+Among others with the varietals (Varietal wines), in the cold fermentation of white wines, in cold sterile filtration, in the fermentation in small French oak barrels, through winery newsletters "Bottles & Bins" published for the first time in 1949, and from 1951 annual tastings.
 The sons Marc (* 1954) and Peter jr. (* 1958) studied viticulture at the University of California in Davis and Stanford.

-Today, Peter jr. supported by his brother Marc the operation.
+Today Peter jr. supported by his brother Marc.
 The vineyards cover 340 hectares.
-Most of the varietals are Cabernet-Sauvignon, Chardonnay, Chenin Blanc, Merlot, Pinot Noir, Sangiovese, Sauvignon Blanc, Syrah and Zinfandel.
+For the most part, varietal varieties from the varieties Cabernet-Sauvignon, Chardonnay, Chenin Blanc, Merlot, Pinot Noir, Sangiovese, Sauvignon Blanc, Syrah and Zinfandel are produced.
 The premium line is called "Vintage Selection".
-The flagship of the house, the Cabernet Sauvignon, ripens for about two years in new French oak barrels.
-The other two lines are called "Family Reserve" and "Napa Valley".
-The simplest line is marketed under the label "CK Mondavi", these consumer wines make up by far the largest share of production.
+The company's flagship, the Cabernet Sauvignon, matures in new French barriques for around two years.
+The two other lines are called "Family Reserve" and "Napa Valley".
+The simplest line is marketed under the "CK Mondavi" label, these consumer wines make up by far the largest share of production.